terrier-org/terrier-core/doc/configure_indexing.md

 ### How do I use blocks?

 You can enable block indexing by setting the property `block.indexing` to `true` in your terrier.properties file.
-This ensures that the Indexer used for indexing is the BlockIndexer, not the BasicIndexer (or BlockSinglePassIndexer instead of BasicSinglePassIndexer).
+The `batchindexing` command also supports a `-b` option.
+When set, these ensure that the Indexer used for indexing is the BlockIndexer, not the BasicIndexer (or BlockSinglePassIndexer instead of BasicSinglePassIndexer).
 When loading an index, Terrier will detect that the index has block information saved and use the appropriate classes for reading the index files.

 You can use the positional information when doing retrieval.
-For instance, you can search for documents matching a phrase, e.g. `Terabyte retriever`, or where the words occur near each other, e.g. `indexing blocks~20`.
+For instance, you can search for documents matching a phrase, e.g. `"Terabyte retriever"`, or where the words occur near each other, e.g. `"indexing blocks"~20`.

 ### What changes when I use block indexing?

 When you enable the property `block.indexing`, TrecTerrier will use the BlockIndexer, not the BasicIndexer (if you have specified single-pass indexing, it is the BlockSinglePassIndexer, not the BasicSinglePassIndexer that is used).
-The created index data structures will contain the positions for each posting, and can be read by, and when accessed through PostingIndex.getPostings() will implement BlockPosting in addition to IterablePosting.
+The created index data structures will contain the positions for each posting, and can be read by, and when accessed through `PostingIndex.getPostings()` will implement [BlockPosting](javadoc/org/terrier/structures/postings/BlockPosting.html) in addition to [IterablePosting](javadoc/org/terrier/structures/postings/IterablePosting.html).

 ------------------------------------------------------------------------